10 Ways to Prevent Yeast Infections

 - Change clothes from wet workout gear or a wet swimsuit as soon as you can, because a damp place is an ideal environment for a yeast infection to grow.

 - Don't use douches, scented powders, scented tampons, and feminine deodorant sprays.
 They contain chemicals and perfumes that upset the natural balance of "good" bacteria and other micro-organisms in the vagina.
-Having a yeast infection and douching is a bad idea: Douching can spread a yeast infection up through your cervix and into the uterus.

 - Wipe from front to back after using the bathroom to avoid spreading bacteria from the anus to the vagina.